tahaakocer/partywave-backend/docs/REDIS_ARCHITECTURE.md

 2. **PLAYING → PLAYED**:
    - When a track finishes naturally (reaches end of duration).
-   - Track is removed from playlist after this transition.
+   - Only the `status` field is updated to `PLAYED`.
+The track remains in the playlist list.

 3. **PLAYING → SKIPPED**:
    - When a track is skipped before completion (via vote threshold or manual action).
-   - Track is removed from playlist after this transition.
+   - Only the `status` field is updated to `SKIPPED`.
+The track remains in the playlist list.

 4. **Final States**:
    - `PLAYED`: **Final state** - A track with status `PLAYED` **cannot** transition back to `PLAYING`.